TO SEE THE COSTUMES OF FILM CHARACTERS FROM LIFE MAKES PEOPLE MOVE AS IF IN FRONT OF A RELIC – INTERVIEW WITH CLARA TOSI PAMPHILI

 Text by Fiammetta Cesana

 A fairytale, possible only in Rome, wonderfully intertwines fashion, costume and cinema.
 The city of art and style par excellence presents ‘Romaison’, the ongoing exhibition that aims to become an extended museum to preserve and promote the incredible work of tailoring and costume studios.
 Between archives and production, these mythical ateliers preserve invaluable pieces, combining historical cinematographic findings with new high fashion experiments.
-Unique dresses tell us about the heroes of today’s cinema until 1937, when the need to rebuild life and beauty from the world conflict’s ruins led to the birth of Cinema Factory, spreading its magic all over the globe… what better example offered by modern history to reinvent ourselves in contemporary dark times?
+Unique dresses tell us about the heroes of today’s cinema back to 1937, when the need to rebuild life and beauty from the world conflict’s ruins led to the birth of Cinema Factory, which ended to spread its magic all over the globe… what better example offered by modern history to reinvent ourselves in contemporary dark times?

 Fiammetta Cesana: Dear Clara, thank you for being with us, although remotely.
 As supporters of the miscellaneous beauty linking fashion with art, Romaison attracted us like bees to honey.
 What made you wish to open the most important costume studios in the city to the public?